A Death in the Family (comics): Synopsis

 Batman and Jason travel to Ethiopia and confirm that Jason's mother is Sheila Haywood, an aid worker; Jason has an emotional reunion with her.
 However, the Joker discovers that Sheila had performed illegal surgeries on teenagers in Gotham and has been blacklisted as a medical practitioner.
 He blackmails her into giving him the medical supplies her agency has stockpiled in a warehouse.
 He sells them on the black market and stocks the warehouse with Joker venom, which will kill thousands of people.
 Jason witnesses the Joker blackmail Sheila, so he reveals his identity as Robin to her and offers to help.
-Shelia rebuffs him, as she has been embezzling from the aid agency; in an attempt to cover this up, she hands Jason over to the Joker.
+Sheila rebuffs him, as she has been embezzling from the aid agency; in an attempt to cover this up, she hands Jason over to the Joker.
 The Joker beats Jason with a crowbar and restrains him and Sheila in the warehouse with a time bomb.
 Jason throws himself on the bomb to protect Sheila as the warehouse explodes.
 Batman arrives too late to save them, and Jason and Sheila die from their injuries.

 Traumatized, Batman takes Jason and Sheila's remains to Gotham and holds a burial with Alfred Pennyworth, Commissioner James Gordon, and Barbara Gordon.
 Batman blames himself for Jason's death and resolves to carry on alone, rejecting Alfred's suggestion to involve Dick Grayson, the first Robin.
 Ayatollah Khomeini approaches the Joker and offers him a role in the Iranian government.
 The Joker leaves a warehouse containing the corpses of his henchmen and the address of the UN Headquarters for Batman.
 As Batman waits outside the UN building, Superman appears and tries to convince Batman to leave.
 The Joker is Iran's representative to the UN and will be giving a speech on the floor of the General Assembly, and any confrontation between Batman and him could start a diplomatic incident.